 - Create a property-wide tobacco-free policy that includes e-cigarettes and make sure employees are aware it exists.

-- Free cessation support for individuals: 802Quits.org
+- Free cessation support for individuals: 802Quits

-- Sample Tobacco-Free Workplace Policy
+- Sample Tobacco - Free Workplace Policy

-- [email protected] Toolkit
+- Quit@Work Toolkit